Correlated decoherence in a common environment activated by relative motion: Experimental relevance and possible implementations

 In graphene and plasmonic systems, a direct measurement of a velocity-dependent decoherence rate is still lacking, but several closely related effects have already been identified.
 Theory predicts drift- and Doppler-induced modifications of plasmon propagation in current-carrying graphene and related electron systems \cite{Morgado2018,VanDuppen2016}, while experimentally relevant propagation velocities and nanoscale confinement regimes are documented in Refs.~\cite{In2022,Goldflam2015,Carbotte2012,Anglhuber2025,Wagner2014}.
 Near-field optical experiments have also revealed strongly confined plasmon modes with finite propagation length and pronounced spatial attenuation \cite{Fei2012,Chen2012,Basov2016,Alonso2017}.
-These results point to the basic ingredients needed for the motion-activated channel discussed here and suggest that the predicted thresholded decoherence behavior may be probed indirectly through measurements of nonreciprocal response or velocity-dependent energy transfer in engineered nanophotonic or plasmonic structures.
+These results identify drift-sensitive propagation, strong confinement, and finite propagation length as ingredients relevant to the motion-activated channel studied in the present work.